camptocamp/build-debian-cloud/README.rst

 * ``scriptdir``: Holds the path to the bootstrapping script folder
 * ``imagedir``: The path to where the EBS volume is mounted.
+* There are a lot of other variables, they are all declared on the first 50 lines in ``ec2-debian-build-ami``

 Environment script
 ------------------